Clerics Regular Minor: Francis Caracciolo

-Francis Caracciolo was born Ascanio Caracciolo on October 13, 1563 in Villa Santa Maria, Abruzzi, Italy.
+Francis Caracciolo was born Ascanio Caracciolo on October 13, 1563, in Villa Santa Maria, Abruzzo, Italy.
 At twenty-two, Ascanio Caracciolo was a young man enjoying the exceedingly comfortable life available to an Italian nobleman of the sixteenth century, when he contracted a terrible skin disease.
 Facing death, he vowed that if he recovered he would give the rest of his life to God, and after his miraculous recovery he immediately began studying for the priesthood and was ordained in 1587 at the age of twenty-five.
 Ascanio's first work was in Naples, with a confraternity that looked after the spiritual welfare of prisoners and those condemned to death.

 In 1587, when he mistakenly received a letter addressed to a relative, Fabrizio Caracciolo, the abbot of St. Mary Major in Naples.
 In it he learned that the writer, a priest call Augustine Adorno, was planning to found an association of priests whose work would combine both active and contemplative life.
 The project appealed to Ascanio, and he soon joined forces with Augustine Adorno.

 The three priests retreated to the Camaldolese hermitage in Naples to write the first Constitutions of the Order.
 In addition to the three evangelical counsels of chastity, poverty and obedience, they contemplated a fourth vow: the renunciation of any ecclesiastical dignity.
 They recruited ten companions and began their foundation.
 On July 1 of the same year Pope Sixtus V approved the new group, and on April 9, 1589, the co-founders made their solemn vows, Ascanio taking the name Francis, the name by which he was subsequently known.

 Members of the congregation, called the Clerics Regular Minor, took the usual vows of poverty, chastity, and obedience, plus a fourth: not to seek any ecclesiastical office either within or outside the order.
 The priests kept perpetual adoration before the Blessed Sacrament and conducted missions, helped the inmates of hospitals and prisons, and established hermitages for those who felt called to a life of contemplation.
 Francis was elected the order's first general, and although a very self-effacing man accomplished a great deal for it.
 He made three trips to Spain, where he founded houses in Madrid, Valladolid, and Alcala.
 He was popular among people as a confessor and preacher, his fervent sermons making him known as "the Preacher of the Love of God."

 In 1607 Francis sensed the approach of death and went into retirement to prepare for it.
 Since most of his adult life head been directed to God, he now had little to do except to await God's call with confidence.
 His health declined rapidly, and on June 4, 1608, the end came.
 Those who watched at his bedside that evening heard him murmur, "Let us Go!
 Let us Go!"
 When asked where he wanted to go, Francis replied, "To heaven, to heaven!"
 Scarcely had the Francis uttered these words when the wish was fulfilled.
 Francis' body was taken to Naples, where it is now venerated.